cnorick/curse-of-strahd-notes/Misc/Peoples and Lore/The Keepers of the Feather.md

 ---
-aliases: [Keepers of the Feather, Keepers, The Order, Order]
+aliases: [Keepers of the Feather, Keepers, The Order, Order, Martikovs, The Martikovs]
 ---

 - Secret society of wereravens that opposes [[Strahd Von Zarovich|Strahd]]